wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Cheyenne, WY 82002

 With this method, the fee is $20 for each copy of a record if it is a certified copy.
 Additionally, there are fees for every extra copy.
-For in-person requests, the office accepts checks or money orders, made payable to the Wyoming Vital Statistics Services.
+The office accepts checks or money orders for in-person requests, made payable to the Wyoming Vital Statistics Services.

 By mail